joshbegley/nyt-latest/README.md

 **Extreme Weather in Greece Traps Residents and Submerges Villages**\
 `Greek military forces were called in to assist the rescue efforts.
-At least four people in Greece and at least eight in neighboring Turkey have died this week amid torrential rains and flooding.`\
+At least four people in Greece and at least nine in neighboring Turkey have died this week amid torrential rains and flooding.`\
 https://nytimes.com/2023/09/07/world/europe/greece-turkey-floods.html?searchResultPosition=1

 **What’s Going On in This Graph? | Sept.
 13, 2023**\